 Field-hunting tip

-Look in fumarole deposits country — that is the host setting where vladkrivovichevite typically forms.
+Look in fumarole deposits country, the host setting where vladkrivovichevite typically forms.
 If you start seeing sylvite, halite, anglesite in float, you are in the right ground.
 Field specimens usually show a thin platy crystals, micaceous aggregates habit, so train your eye for that shape before scanning the outcrop.